sindresorhus/memoize/readme.md

 ### memoizeIsCached(fn, ...arguments)

-Check if a call with specific arguments is already cached.
+Check if a specific set of arguments is cached for a memoized function.

-Returns `true` if the result is cached, `false` otherwise.
+Returns `true` if the arguments are cached and not expired, `false` otherwise.

 Uses the same argument processing as the memoized function, including any custom `cacheKey` function.